We all are doing our part to protect against COVID 19, well almost everyone.

 I say this with absolutely no malice.
 This was the correct call by our federal and state governments.

-Readers know restrictions go way beyond the medical community.
+Moreover, readers know restrictions go way beyond the medical community.

-Public Health Order 20-22 has closed all “non essential personal services facilities”.
+Public Health Order 20-22 has closed all “non-essential personal services facilities.”

 The Abortion Industry Is Somehow Above The Law

-Readers must know that many OB/Gyn physicians profoundly disagree with this opinion.
+Readers must know that many OB/GYN physicians profoundly disagree with this opinion.

 I call on the Governor and legislatures of Colorado to uniformly enforce the directives without giving favoritism to the abortion industry.